Himanshusharma999/HAEstates/readme.md

     pip install -r requirements.txt

-Create a new database in pgAdmin (preferably named GreenGroceries) and add the following to your .env file (normally .env should be a private file containing user secrets, in this case we have kept it inside the project files for easy access for the TAs):
+Create a new database in pgAdmin (preferably named HAEstates) and add the following to your .env file (normally .env should be a private file containing user secrets, in this case we have kept it inside the project files for easy access for the TAs):